Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Convergence of Mean-Based Algorithms

-This follows from the fact that serially undominated sets are equivalent to correlated rationalizable sets of strategy profiles.
-Next, we focus on the class of Bertrand competition games.
-Let us present our second main result informally.

-\begin{inf_theorem}[Informal theorem] In symmetric Bertrand competition games with standard or linear demand and discrete actions, mean-based algorithms converge almost surely to actions that are close to their Nash equilibria. \end{inf_theorem}
+Next, we turn to the class of Bertrand competition games more specifically.
+Let us present our second main result informally. \begin{inf_theorem} In symmetric Bertrand competition games with standard demand, linear demand, and logit demand and discrete actions, the empirical play of mean-based algorithms converges almost surely to actions that are close to their (discrete) Nash equilibria, and the probability of playing such actions approaches 1. \end{inf_theorem}

-For this, we just need to show that the correlated rationalizable sets are close to the set of Nash equilibria for the two demand models, which we do in Online Supplement \ref{app:correlated-rationalizable-bertrand}.
+For this, we just need to show that the correlated rationalizable sets are close to the set of Nash equilibria for the three demand models, which we do in Appendix \ref{app:correlated-rationalizable-bertrand}.
+The proofs also show that, at least for standard and linear demand, the discrete Nash equilibria are close to their continuous counterparts.